-Please do not use anonymous citations and do not include acknowledgements when submitting your papers.
+Please do not use anonymous citations and do not include when submitting your papers.
 Papers that do not conform to these requirements may be rejected without review.

-References: Gather the full set of references together under the heading References; place the section before any Appendices, unless they contain references.
+References: Gather the full set of references together under the heading References; place the section before any Appendices.
 Arrange the references alphabetically by first author, rather than by order of occurrence in the text.
+By using a .bib file, as in this template, this will be automatically handled for you.
+See the \bibliography commands near the end for more.

 Provide as complete a citation as possible, using a consistent format, such as the one for Computational Linguistics or the one in the Publication Manual of the American Psychological Association (American Psychological Association, 1983).
 Use of full names for authors rather than initials is preferred.
 A list of abbreviations for common computer science journals can be found in the ACM Computing Reviews (for Computing Machinery, 1983).